The Normativity of Rationality Requirements

 Support : Interuniversity Research Group on Normativity, Fonds de recherche du Québec – Société et culture (FRQSC) and Social Sciences and Humanities Research Council of Canada (SSHRC)

 The question that I am concerned with is whether rationality is normative.
 Rationality requires various things of agents.
 Presumably, rationality requires maintaining coherent combinations of beliefs and intentions, as well as avoiding akrasia.
-Also, it seems that the property of being rational supervenes on attitudes.
-Thus, if two agents have exactly the same attitudes, they respect and violate the same rationality requirements.
+Also, it seems that the property of being rational supervenes on attitudes–that is, if two agents have exactly the same attitudes, they respect and violate the same rationality requirements.

 There cannot be a satisfactory answer to the normative question without offering an account of (i) rational permissions and obligations, and (ii) the unity of rationality requirements.
 In particular, the possibility of epistemically permissive situations, rational akrasia and pragmatic reasons for belief have a serious impact on how to answer the normative question.